Last Updated: May 21, 2018

 In addition, we may use remarketing technology to advertise on other websites you may visit.
 In doing so, a third party may place or read a unique ad-serving cookie on your device and use technical information about your browser and your activity at a Red Hat website to serve advertisements to you on non-Red Hat websites.

 If you do not want your information to be stored by cookies, you can configure your browser so that it always rejects these cookies or asks you each time whether you want to accept them or not.
 However, you must understand that choosing to reject cookies may reduce the performance and functionality of our websites.
-Your browser documentation includes precise instructions explaining how to define the acceptance of cookies.
+Your browser documentation includes instructions explaining how to enable, disable or delete cookies at the browser level (usually located within the “Help”, “Tools” or “Edit” facility).
 While Red Hat websites at this time generally do not recognize automated browser signals regarding tracking mechanisms, such as “do not track” instructions, you can generally express your privacy preferences regarding the use of most cookies and similar technologies through your web browser.

-Red Hat also uses web beacons alone or in conjunction with cookies to compile information about usage of our websites and interaction with emails from Red Hat.
+Red Hat also uses web beacons alone or in conjunction with cookies to compile information about usage of our websites and interaction with emails from Red Hat (e.g., open rates, click through rates).
 Web beacons are clear electronic images that can recognize certain types of information on your device, such as cookies, when you viewed a particular website tied to the web beacon, and a description of a website tied to the web beacon.
 For example, Red Hat may place web beacons in marketing emails that notify Red Hat when you click on a link in the email that directs you to one of our websites.
 Red Hat uses web beacons to operate and improve our websites and email communications.

 Your Rights and Choices

-In accordance with the laws of certain countries, you may have certain rights and choices regarding the personal information we collect and maintain about you, and how we communicate with you.
+In accordance with the laws of certain countries, you may have certain rights and choices regarding the personal data we collect and maintain about you, and how we communicate with you.

-Red Hat gives you the ability to access, modify, or update some of your personal information online at any time.
+Where the GDPR does not apply, Red Hat grants you the ability to access, modify, or update some of your personal data online at any time.
 You may log in and make changes to your information, such as your password, your contact information, your general preferences, and your personalization settings.
 If necessary, you may also contact us via our Feedback Form and describe the changes you want made to the information you have previously provided.
 However, note that changing or deleting information necessary for Red Hat to assist with support, services, and purchases may result in a delay or interruption in processing your requests.

-Red Hat intends to protect your personal information.
-We have implemented appropriate physical, administrative and technical safeguards to help us protect your personal information from unauthorized access, use and disclosure.
-For example, we encrypt certain personal information such as payment information when we transmit such information over the Internet.
+Red Hat intends to protect your personal data.
+We have implemented appropriate physical, administrative and technical safeguards to help us protect your personal data from unauthorized access, use and disclosure.
+For example, we encrypt certain personal data such as payment information when we transmit such information over the Internet.
 We also require that our business partners and service providers protect such information from unauthorized access, use and disclosure.

 Social Media, Public Forums and Links to Other Websites